Return to: 5160 Department of Physical Therapy

 - Emphasizing physical therapy education as the beginning step of professionalism and the lifelong commitment to the field and the pursuit of learning.

-The curriculum is divided into five categories of study and clinical internships spread across the three years of the program:
+The curriculum is divided into five categories of study and clinical experiences spread across the three years of the program:

 - Biological/Clinical Science: (e.g. Anatomy, Pathophysiology, Neuroanatomy, Movement Sciences, Functional Anatomy).
 Basic sciences are presented in two areas: biological sciences and clinical sciences.
 The biological sciences provide the background for the study of normal and impaired movement; the clinical science component concerns the etiology, medical, surgical, therapeutic, and pharmacological management of deviations from homeostasis.